arcanemachine/phoenix-todo-list/support/deployment/README.md

 3. There are several example Caddyfiles:

+   - `Caddyfile.local`: Uses 'localhost' subdomain
+   - `Caddyfile.vagrant`: Like local, but sets a manual path for the TLS certificates.
+     - This allows a self-signed certificate to be made on the host (e.g. using 'mkcert'), and used in the VM.
-- A `Caddyfile.local` for use on your dev machine.
+     - Designed for use with [Vagrant](https://github.com/hashicorp/vagrant)
-  - Uses a `localhost` (sub)domain
+   - `Caddyfile.staging`: Uses a live domain name, but not the production one.
-- A `Caddyfile.remote` Caddyfile for use in a remote environment (e.g. in production).
+     - e.g. staging.your-project.com
-  - Uses a live domain name + Let's Encrypt
+   - `Caddyfile.prod`: Uses a live domain name
-- A `Caddyfile.staging` Caddyfile for use in a staging environment.
-  - Like `remote`, but uses Let's Encrypt testing certificates to avoid rate limiting.

 4. Copy the desired project's Caddyfile to the Caddy configuration directory:

 - local: `sudo cp Caddyfile.local /etc/caddy/Caddyfile`
-- remote: `sudo cp Caddyfile.remote /etc/caddy/Caddyfile`
+- vagrant: `sudo cp Caddyfile.vagrant /etc/caddy/Caddyfile`
 - staging: `sudo cp Caddyfile.staging /etc/caddy/Caddyfile`
+- prod: `sudo cp Caddyfile.prod /etc/caddy/Caddyfile`

 5. Navigate to the Caddy configuration directory.